 Check listings online everyday and be ready to say ‘yes’ quickly

 Before I got here I had read that Tokyo apartments are snapped up quickly.
 I didn’t really believe it would be that much of an issue.
-However, be warned – I know of several JETs who missed out on their ideal apartments because they waited 1-2 days before taking them (and some landlords will favour Japanese nationals over foreigners – sad but true unfortunately).
-If you like the apartment, it ticks all of your boxes, the landlord accepts foreigners and you can afford the rent and upfront costs, tell your agent or the landlord and get things moving ASAP, preferably the same day you see it.
+However, be warned – I know of several JETs who missed out on their ideal apartments because they waited 1-2 days before taking them (and some landlords will favour Japanese nationals over immigrants – sad but true unfortunately).
+If you like the apartment, it ticks all of your boxes, the landlord accepts immigrants and you can afford the rent and upfront costs, tell your agent or the landlord and get things moving ASAP, preferably the same day you see it.
 If you sit on your hands, I guarantee it will disappear within 48 hours.
 The flip side of this is that lots of apartments become available quickly – check At Home and Suumo (these are the listing sites most real estate agents here use) every day and be proactive in arranging to see apartments.
 Don’t have enough Japanese?
 Get the help of an agent who can make the appointments for you.
 They’ll even help set up your water, gas and electric.
 Top tip: you can usually combine electricity and gas so that it’s with one company (and on one bill) for a 5% discount.
 I used an agent but found my apartment myself on the At Home website – within 24 hours I’d sent the agent a link, they arranged for me to view it and I made my application for it!

 Find second-hand goods where possible

 Furniture here isn’t that expensive – there’s plenty of IKEA stores dotted around (and they are vastly outnumbered by Nitori, a Japanese low-cost furniture store) and 100 yen stores – but that doesn’t mean furnishing an entire apartment will be cheap.
 There’s rarely such thing as ‘free delivery’, so be prepared for anywhere from 1,000 to 5,000 yen in delivery fees.
 You may prefer to shop for second hand furniture where possible to save on furniture costs.
 There are several Facebook groups such as Tokyo Sayonara Sales or Mottainai Japan as well as places like Treasure Factory where you can pick up appliances and furniture for half of the ‘new’ price.
 I really liked Treasure Factory – I went in just before it closed that day and in the 20 minutes I had (à la Supermarket Sweep!)
-I bought a fridge and a washing machine for under £150 to be delivered and installed 4 days later (though there was a 5,000 delivery fee).
+I bought a fridge and a washing machine for under 15,000 yen to be delivered and installed 4 days later (though there was a 5,000 yen delivery fee).
 Such stores are a great alternative if you can’t transport goods sold in the Facebook groups.

 Amazon Japan is your best friend